 This brings to light an important principle of disciple making.
 The core meaning of being a disciple of Christ is to be one who learns from others.
 To cease to learn is to cease to grow, and it’s a lifelong process.
 Furthermore, if you become nothing more than one who contains truth, and never passes it on to others, you will lose it.
 To do so is to become like the Dead Sea - taking in, but never giving out.
 Priscilla and Aquila were faithful stewards of the truth they had received.
 They invested in Apollos, and because he was humble and teachable, the return on their investment was multiplied!

-Theoretically by the time we become parents, we should know intrinsically how to nurture our children.
+Theoretically speaking, by the time we become parents, we should know intrinsically how to nurture our children.
 Isn’t that the way we were wired?
 But looking at society, we wonder, “If we are born with the instinct to nurture our young, then something has gone terribly hay-wire!”
 The tragic consequences of the fall remain.

 It’s been said that the Father is the head of the home, but the mother is the heart.
 What happens in the home when the “head” (the father) is missing, and the “heart” (the mother) is broken?
 Chaos ensues, and that house comes crashing down.
 The children from these broken homes will grow up and become just like their parents, thus, perpetuating the cycle.